Set up 2-factor authentication

 Resolution

-After you set up your 2FA method and note your recovery code, it’s a good idea to add a recovery method.
+After you set up your 2FA method and note your recovery key, it’s a good idea to add a backup method.
 This is an alternative email address or phone number you can use to reset your 2FA.
-Alternatively, you can use the recovery method to access a temporary recovery code to log in.
+Alternatively, you can use the backup method to access a temporary recovery key to log in.

-For more information on recovery methods, and how to set them up, visit our Set up a recovery method for 2FA article.
+For more information on backup methods, and how to set them up, visit our set up a backup method for 2FA article.

 Each user must have their own login credentials and 2FA setup.